 We are going to start in Portland, Oregon.
-Located on two rivers, the Columbia and Willamette, Portland is a beautiful city.
-The capital of Oregon, it is definitely the largest city on our itinerary.
-It is also an easy city to fly into if you want to fly and then rent a car.
+Located on two rivers, Columbia and Willamette, Portland is a beautiful city.
+It is an easy city to fly into if you want to fly and then rent a car.
 You can definitely use airline miles to fly there or simply drive your own car to Portland.

 There are many hotels in Portland that you can use hotel points on for free stays.
 Hyatt, Marriott, Holiday Express (IHG), and Hilton all have hotels in the Portland area.
 I personally like to stay at a hotel with free breakfasts when I travel with family.
 It really cuts down on the costs.

-Marriott Residence Inns have been a personal favorite as you also get a kitchen and can actually cook something for dinners if you want to save money.
+Marriott Residence Inn has been a personal favorite as you also get a kitchen and can actually cook something for dinners if you want to save money.
 They also offer snacks during the weekday evenings that can often fill in for a light dinner.

 The Residence Inn Portland North is a great option.
-For 1 night, it will only cost 20,000 points.
+For 1 night, it costs as little as 24,000 points.
 It also has great reviews!

 Another great option is the Embassy Suites by Hilton Portland Washington Square.
-It is only 38,000 points a night and that includes free breakfast.
-It is a 2 room suite (a living area with a separate bedroom) and has a microwave and fridge that is nice to use for snacks.
-The Hilton Honors American Express Surpass Credit Card will give you 125,000 Hilton points after spending $2,000 in 3 months.
+It runs as little as 40,000 points a night and that includes free breakfast.
+It is a 2-room suite (a living area with a separate bedroom) and has a microwave and fridge that is nice to use for snacks.
+The Hilton Honors Surpass card is a good option if you’d like to stay here.

 I would only spend a day in Portland.
 It is a beautiful city but I’d want to get on to the main attraction, the rugged Oregon coastline.

 If you don’t want to visit Portland, you can start your Oregon coast road trip in Astoria.
 Located in the top corner of Oregon, it also has great hotels to spend a night in.
-The Holiday Inn Express and Suites is just 30,000 points and comes with free breakfast.
-If you get the IHG Club Premier Rewards Credit Card, you can get 140,000 IHG reward points after spending $3,000 in 3 months.
+The Holiday Inn Express and Suites is just 32,000 points and comes with free breakfast.
+If you get the IHG Rewards Club Premier Card you can get 140,000 IHG reward points after spending $3,000 in 3 months.
 I love my IHG credit card because of the benefits it gives me including a free night each year when I renew it.

 Ecola Point is a great spot to stop for a picnic lunch at one of the picnic tables.
 You can stop at the cute town of Seaside prior to entering the park to pick up some lunch supplies.
 Ecola Point overlooks Crescent Beach and is quite spectacular!